25 Productivity Hacks

 12. Be prepared

 At the end of the day layout your clothes for the next day.
-Allow yourself to wind down by limiting screen used to within an hour of bedtime and try to get 8 hours sleep every night so that you wake up refreshed the next morning.
+Allow yourself to wind down by limiting screen used to within an hour of bedtime and try to get 8 hours of sleep every night so that you wake up refreshed the next morning.

 13. Use the Pomodoro technique

 If you have a project on the go which requires extreme concentration it's easy to get tired.
 My trick for coping with this is to use the Pomodoro technique which allows you to have regular breaks after a period of concentrated work.
+Work for 50 minutes straight and then have a 10 minute break.

 14. Use password apps

-For routine tasks which can be delegated, it's worthwhile outsourcing these to a virtual assistant in order to gain you more time to concentrate on valuable revenue generating activities.
+For routine tasks which can be delegated, it's worthwhile outsourcing these to a virtual assistant in order to gain you more time to concentrate on valuable revenue-generating activities.

 16. Streamline your financial recording

-Use apps and cloud based software for bookkeeping and accounting.
+Use apps and cloud-based software for bookkeeping and accounting.
 Ensure these sync with the software used by your accountants.
 For example, I use Receipt Bank for recording expenses which syncs with Xero for my bookkeeping.

 17. Chunk down complex tasks